Contact me via EmailContact me via FacebookContact me via TwitterContact me via LinkedInContact me via InstagramRead my stories on Medium

 And More Significant Ways We're Out of Control

-If we’re not on the frontlines, like healthcare workers (I mean superheroes), and lucky enough not to be caring for a loved one with Covid-19 or suffering from it ourselves, then I think the next hardest thing about the pandemic is that now we know how out of control we really are.
+If we're not on the frontlines, like healthcare workers (I mean heroes), and lucky enough not to be caring for a loved one with Covid-19 or suffering from it ourselves, then I think the next hardest thing about the pandemic is that now we know how out of control we really are.

 Being out of control is associated with a host of emotional reactions and symptoms, up to and including depression.
-What I want to say to everyone—myself included—is, It’s okay to not be okay.
-It’s even okay to want your dang doughnut.
+What I want to say to everyone—myself included—is, It's okay to not be okay.
+It's even okay to want your damn doughnut.

-And then, of course, we have to acknowledge our privilege, keep a gratitude journal—according to this article, over 11,000 studies show gratitude is connected to overall health and wellbeing—and buckle down and help in the ways we are able.
+And then, of course, we have to acknowledge our privilege, keep a gratitude journal—according to this article, over 11,000 studies show that feeling gratitude is connected to overall health and wellbeing—and buckle down and help in the ways we are able.

 Love our families and take care of them as best we can.